 - 1. All 4-H clubs must be chartered.
-The 4-H charter identifies a group as an organized 4-H entity.
+The 4-H Charter identifies a group as an organized 4-H entity.
 It authorizes the group to use the 4-H name and emblem for educational purposes. - 2.
-All 4-H groups (committees, councils, project groups, etc.) that hold any financial accounts with their own employer identification number (EIN) must be chartered. - 3.
-Charters must be renewed annually by completing the 4-H End of the Year Club Report / 4-H End of the Year Group Report and providing a completed Annual Treasurer's Report and Annual Secretaries Report kept on file with the UW 4-H educator.
+All 4-H groups (committees, councils, project groups, etc.) that hold any financial accounts with their own EIN number must be chartered.

+3. Charters must be renewed annually by completing the 4-H End of the Year Club Report / 4-H End of the Year Group Report and providing a completed Annual Treasurer's Report and Annual Secretaries Report kept on file with the UW 4-H Educator.